 "Sales" taxes in Illinois are actually composed of two matching pairs of taxes: retailers' occupation and use taxes and service occupation and use taxes.
 For simplicity, we refer to them as sales taxes.
 The sales tax on general merchandise applies to tangible items except food and drugs but including alcoholic beverages, soft drinks and food prepared for immediate consumption.
 Various exemptions apply.
 The sales tax on food and drugs applies to food purchased for consumption off the premises, prescription and non-prescription drugs.
 The 1.00% municipal tax is collected by the state and distributed to municipalities.
-For all counties in Illinois except Cook County a 0.25% county tax is collected by the state and distributed to counties.
-In Cook County the 0.25% tax is collected by the state and allocated to the Regional Transportation Authority (RTA).
+For all counties in Illinois except Cook County a 0.25% county tax is collected by the state and distributed to the Regional Transportation Authority (RTA).